ilin3ccc/Portfolio/3. SQL-Python-Cloud Database/README.md

+# Formula One - Data Analytics Demonstration

-# 1. F1 DRIVERS - An Exploratory Analysis
+## 1. F1 DRIVERS - An Exploratory Analysis

-With this [SQL-Python-Cloud demonstration](https://github.com/ilin3ccc/Portfolio/blob/main/3.%20SQL-Python-Cloud%20Database/F1%20DRIVERS.ipynb), we will be exploring a [dataset](https://www.kaggle.com/rohanrao/formula-1-world-championship-1950-2020) containing Formula One's historical data relating to it's drivers, constructors, circuits, laptimes, results, and standings..etc.
+With this first [SQL-Python-Cloud demonstration](https://github.com/ilin3ccc/Portfolio/blob/main/3.%20SQL-Python-Cloud%20Database/F1%20DRIVERS.ipynb), we will be looking at drivers.csv from this [dataset](https://www.kaggle.com/rohanrao/formula-1-world-championship-1950-2020).

-Below are examples of insights generated from drivers.csv file:
+We generated the following insights:

 - Top 10 nationalities of F1 drivers (visualization included)
 - Drivers who represented Canada